MarcelloMuy/ci-ms4-hotel-website/README.md

 ### Home Page

-- The Home page has a short description of the hotel and two action buttons, one for booking a room and the other that will send the user to the "Our Rooms" page, where they can see information and pictures of the rooms.
+- The Home page has a short description of the hotel and two action buttons.
+- A button for booking a room and a button that will send the user to the "Our Rooms" page, where they can see information and pictures of the rooms.
 - For larger screens the hotel information is displayed inside a container on top of the hero image to increase readability.

 ![features_index_hero](readme_assets/features/features_index_hero.png)